The Bankrate promise

 Replacing the roof is probably the house renovation project that homeowners most dread.
-And with good reason: It’s one of the most expensive, typically ranging between $5,601 and $11,729, according to HomeAdvisor, the online contractor resource and search service.
-The average U.S.homeowner spends about $8,600 on a new roof.
+And with good reason: It’s one of the most expensive, typically ranging between $5,755 and $12,498 according to HomeAdvisor, the online contractor resource/search service.
+The average U.S.homeowner spends about $9,117 on a new roof.

-But the reality is, roof replacement is often not a discretionary project but a vital one, commanding top priority.
+But the reality is, roof replacement is often not a discretionary project but a vital one, commanding top priority among home improvement projects.
 Ignoring the need for a new roof will not only cause additional damage to your home but will decrease its value, and impact your ability to sell it for top price.

 Though replacing a roof is not a small expense — and not the sort of project you should skimp on — there are ways to make it more affordable.

 - The average cost of replacing your roof is around $9,117.

 - The price tag for replacing a roof breaks down into two basic parts: 40 percent materials and 60 percent labor.